thin-edge/tedge-public-demos/demos/2025-07-30/slides/os-updates.md

     * One file per release
     * Index file is included as part of the update
     * Device must download the relevant "parts" of the image
-    * Device can't predict how "efficient" the download will be
+    * More difficult to predict how "efficient" the download will be

 * Method 2: Static
     * Delta between two specific versions is generated before sending to the device